betcode-org/faq/docs/developing-and-testing-strategies.md

 ??? question "What would be a profitable strategy for horse racing?"
     We will answer almost anything else about how to automate your betting, find strategies, and assess their profit potential.
 But we won't give you profitable strategies.

     There's a good reason for this.
 Many of the channel's members make their living from betting in sports markets.
 But those markets are very dynamic and are constantly evolving.
-So when a strategy becomes public, markets evolve to remove the inefficiency that made it profitable.
-So the strategy that you're given would very probably no longer be profitable by the time you've implemented it and the person who gave it to you would have lost some of their income.
+Consequently when the details of a successful strategy become public, markets evolve to remove the inefficiency that made it profitable.
+So the strategy that you're given would very probably no longer be profitable by the time you've implemented it, and the person who gave it to you would have lost some of their income.

 ??? question "Can you recommend a good book to help me deepen my understading of betting markets"
     There are an awful lot of truly terrible books out there.
-Generally if they include "win money daily", "bet profitabily" or similar in the title - stay well away.
+Generally if they include "win money daily", "bet profitably" or the words "secret", "easy" or "guaranteed" in the title - stay well away.

     However there are also some very useful and interesting books.
 Though some are quite expensive, the following have been recommended by active bettors on our Slack channel: